COVID: Why are infections rising in Israel? | DW | 17.08.2021

 COVID cases have risen steadily since mid-July in Israel.
 The government says that's mainly among unvaccinated children, but there are some breakthrough infections as well.

-So, Israel wants people to get a third dose of a vaccine to boost those antibodies and increase people's chances of fighting the disease.
-And it's been pushing that at an incredible speed, with tens of thousands of people getting booster shots every day since the start of August.
+So, Israel wants people to get a third dose of a vaccine to boost those antibodies and increase their chances of fighting the disease.
+It has been pushing that campaign at an incredible speed, with tens of thousands of people getting booster shots every day since the start of August.

-The number of confirmed COVID-19 cases per day (on a rolling 7-day average), started to rise around July 16 from 19.29 infections to an average of 5,950.43 infections on August 16.
+The number of confirmed COVID-19 cases per day (on a rolling 7-day average), started to rise around July 16, when daily infections were just 19.29.
+By August 16, the average was 5,950.43 infections a day.

 Between May, June and July, the country was averaging zero deaths per day.
 That doesn't mean there were no deaths at all, but they didn't occur often enough for an average to be established.

 By August 15, Israel was averaging two new confirmed COVID deaths per day.
-It went up to about five in one day.
+It has jumped up to nearly five in just one day.

-Now, it is tempting to compare these figures to those of other countries, and there are higher and lower rates of infection and death.
-But let's stay focused on Israel.
+Although it is tempting to compare these figures to those of other countries, and there are higher and lower rates of infection and death, let's stay focused on Israel.

-It's probably got something to do with the Delta variant of the virus.
+A majority of new infections in Israel are among unvaccinated youths but the government wants 12-15 year olds to get the jab

-That suggests that Delta is behind many of the cases in Israel.
+It probably has something to do with the delta variant of the virus.

-In addition, the health ministry has reported "a marked decline in the effectiveness of the vaccine in preventing infection (64%) and symptomatic illness (64%) [since June 6].
-This decline has been observed simultaneously with the spread of the Delta variant in Israel."
+That suggests the delta variant is behind many of the infections in Israel.

-A majority of new infections in Israel are among unvaccinated young people, but the government wants 12-15 year olds to get the jab
+In addition, the Ministry of Health of Israel has reported "a marked decline in the effectiveness of the vaccine in preventing infection (64%) and symptomatic illness (64%) [since June 6].
+This decline has been observed simultaneously with the spread of the delta variant in Israel."

 A Reuters report at the time suggested that the end of social distancing restrictions in Israel had also played its part.